iwan-usn/zabbix_update_poller/README.md

 Be sure to give the script the right permissions to be run by the zabbix agent (eg. 755 perms).

 The key to be used in zabbix is updates.upgrade_count.
 Put the config in your /etc/zabbix/zabbix_agent2.d/ directory.
-The script itself, upgrade-count, should be placed in /usr/local/bin/ (Could be changed manually in the config)
+The script itself, getupdates, should be placed in /usr/local/bin/ (Could be changed manually in the config)

 ### Usage
 <code>getupdates --set-crontab </code> to automatically set the crontab\